-Niki from Play & Learn Every Day is joining our ABCs and 123s number and letter series today with one of those perfect simple / clever ideas that anyone can try.
+Niki from Play & Learn Every Day is joining us today with one of those perfect simple / clever ideas that anyone can try.
 Here’s how to play a shape guessing game, with children of all ages.

 Shape Guessing Game